-A Renewed Vision: Education for Civic Life in a Democracy
+A Renewed Mission: Education for Civic Life in a Democracy

-The primary purpose of a history and social science education is to prepare students to have the knowledge and skills to be thoughtful and active participants in a democratic society and multinational world.
-Throughout their pre-kindergarten to high school years, students must become aware that “government of the people, by the people, for the people” is not just a historical phrase from Lincoln’s Gettysburg Address, but an ideal that must be renewed and reinvigorated by each succeeding generation.
-The future of democracy depends on our students’ development of the knowledge, skills, and dispositions of citizens who embrace democracy’s potential and its challenges.
+The primary purpose of a history and social science education is to prepare students to have the knowledge and skills to become thoughtful and active participants in a democratic society and a complex world.
+“Government of the people, by the people, for the people” is not just a historical phrase from Lincoln’s “Gettysburg Address,” but an ideal that must be renewed and reinvigorated by each succeeding generation.
+The future of democracy depends on our students’ development of knowledge, skills, and dispositions that will enable them to embrace democracy’s potential, while recognizing its challenges and inherent dilemmas.

 People who are prepared to continue the legacy of democracy in the United States:

 Know the fundamental ideas central to the vision of the 18th century founders, the vision that holds us together as one people of many diverse origins and cultures.

+Understand the intellectual and political tensions and compromises in the Founders’ ideas and how successive generations in the United States have worked to resolve them.

-Know how democratic ideas have been turned into institutions and practices, and the history of the origins and growth and adventures of democratic societies on earth, past and present.
+Know how democratic ideas have been turned into institutions and practices, and the history of the origins, growth, and struggles of democratic societies on earth, past and present.

 Understand what economic, social, cultural, religious, and international conditions have helped to shape democratic practices.

-Understand the purposes, principles, and practices of the United States government as established by the Constitution, which includes their rights and responsibilities, and how to exercise them in local, state, and national government; understand that, in the United States, the Constitution has evolved through amendments and decisions of the federal courts.
+Understand the purposes, principles, and practices of the United States government as established by the Constitution, which includes their rights and responsibilities, and how to exercise them in local, state, and national government.

+Understand that, in the United States, the Constitution has continued to be vibrant and relevant through amendments and decisions of the federal courts.

-Understand how individuals, groups, organizations, and federal, state, and local governments have addressed obstacles and challenges to democratic principles by working within the structure set forth in the Constitution.
+Understand how individuals, groups, organizations, and governments have addressed obstacles to democratic principles by working within the structure set forth in the Constitution.

-Are knowledgeable about local, state, and national politics and policies, understand the current condition of the world and how it got that way.
-They are prepared to discuss, and when called upon, to act on the challenges to democracy in our own day.
+Are knowledgeable about local, state, and national politics and policies, and understand the current condition of the world and how it got that way.

+Are prepared to discuss complex and controversial issues and ideas with people of different views, learning to speak with clarity and respectfulness.

+Develop and practice habits of civic engagement and participation in democratic government.